saramazal/ethical-hacking-study/HackTheBoxAcademy/CPTS/Password-Attacks/password-mutation.md

-## HTB Academy: Password Mutation Module Solution
+## HTB Academy: Password Attacks Module - Password Mutations Section

 ### Task
 Create a mutated wordlist using the files in the ZIP file under "Resources."
 Use this wordlist to brute-force the password for the user "sam."
 Once successful, log in via SSH and submit the flag from `flag.txt`.